Symphony in One Movement (Barber): Analysis

 In the program notes for the New York premiere Barber explained:

 Barber made some revisions to the work in 1942–43.
-The revised version was first performed 18 February 1944 by the Philadelphia Orchestra conducted by Bruno Walter.
+The revised version was first performed 18 February 1944 by the Philadelphia Orchestra conducted by Bruno Walter, who also conducted the New York Philharmonic in the work the following month and recorded it with the orchestra for Columbia Records in January, 1945.